forabi/WebCeph2/src/components/FlippableImage.md

       src="https://upload.wikimedia.org/wikipedia/commons/6/66/Cephalometric_radiograph.JPG"
     />

-This is one is flipped horizontally and vertically:
+This one is flipped horizontally and vertically:

     <FlippableImage
       style={{ height: 250 }}